-Here are some of our top disaster preparation tips to make sure you’re fully equipped before a natural disaster occurs…
+However, staying prepared and ready for the worst while expecting the best can help our mental stability and even save our lives.
+Here are some of our top disaster preparation tips to ensure you’re fully equipped before a natural disaster occurs.

 Prepare an Emergency Bag or Survival Kit